Integrative Study of Parasitic and Infectious Emergencies (EI-EPI)

 Target audience

-1. bachelor's degrees in Life Sciences or Life and Earth Sciences, in particular Ecology and Organismal Biology, Organismal and Population Biology, Environmental Sciences, Microbiology, Cell Biology and Physiology,
+1. Life Sciences or Life and Earth Sciences degrees, particularly the following courses: Ecology and Organism Biology, Organism and Population Biology, Environmental Sciences, Microbiology, Cell Biology and Physiology,

-• by right, students who have completed the M1 Eco-EPI
+• by law, students who have obtained the M1 Eco-EPI

-• students with an M1 in Biology, Biology-Health, Health, Life Sciences, Public Health, Microbiology, Nutrition and Food Sciences, Biology-Agro Sciences, Agrosciences, Environment, Territories, Landscape, Forest, Biodiversity, Ecology and Evolution, Risks and Environment, Teaching, Education and Training Professions (MEEF),2nd degree.
-Their integration will be assessed on the basis of the M1 prerequisites essential for continuation in M2 EI-EPI, the coherence between their training project and the objectives of the pathway, and on the basis of potential vacancies in relation to intake capacity.
+• students changing majors, from an M1 Biology, Biology-Health, Health, Life Sciences, Public Health, Microbiology, Nutrition and Food Sciences, Biology–Agricultural Sciences, Agricultural Sciences, Environment, Territories, Landscape, Forestry, Biodiversity, Ecology and Evolution, Risks and Environment, Teaching, Education and Training Professions (MEEF),Secondary Education.
+Their admission will be assessed based on the M1 prerequisites required to continue in M2 EI-EPI, the consistency between their training project and the program's objectives, and the number of places available in relation to the program's capacity.

-• 6th-year veterinary students with a research-oriented career plan (under conditions identical to those listed above)
+• 6th-year veterinary students with a career plan focused on research (under the same conditions as those listed above)

-• Continuing education for pharmacists and medical interns in response to the need for integrative skills among future healthcare professionals
+• Continuing education for pharmacists and resident physicians in response to the need for integrative skills among future healthcare professionals.

 Read more